Plachtaa/StreamVoiceAnon/README.md

 # StreamVoiceAnon
 This repository contains the implementation of StreamVoiceAnon, a real-time voice anonymization / voice conversion model.
 Relevant paper has been submitted to ICASSP 2026.
-Training code will be released after the paper is accepted.

 ### Installation
 ```bash